 The Pod 39 rooftop opens at 2pm every day, so if the sun’s out, and you’re in Murray Hill, and there’s nothing remotely urgent you have to do, you should probably just get a drink here.
 If you come during the daytime, you might even be able to avoid the crowds (unless it’s a weekend), and they also serve some food.
 Plus, the roof looks great (with little wooden stools and brick arches), and it’s hands-down one of the least-worst places to drink in the area.

-We don’t have an Outdoor Greatest Hits list, but if we did, Lavender Lake would be on it.
 This is a classic outdoor-hang spot in Gowanus, and on Fridays (and Saturdays and Sundays) they open at noon.
 You probably don’t work very much on Fridays in the summer, so you might as well come here and get your weekend started.
 Grab a table out back and eat a burger.
 And feel free to bring your friends (there’s plenty of space).
 Just know that it gets crowded in the late afternoon.

 Once a month you have the same dream: It’s you in a field, chasing butterflies and rabbits and all the other animals that live in fields.
 What’s it mean?
 Probably that you should come here.
 Nowadays is a big outdoor bar in Ridgewood with a bunch of trees and picnic tables and even a little bit of grass.
 They also host the dance party called Mister Sunday on Sunday afternoons, and they now have an indoor space where you can drink when it rains.